Rosemont Copper: History

 In 2007, Augusta Resource Corporation, Rosemont Copper's parent company, filed a Mine Plan of Operations with the U.S. Forest Service for a proposed open-pit mine in the Santa Rita Mountains section of the Coronado National Forest.
 Rosemont Copper submitted a revised mine plan in July 2007.
 The official start to Rosemont Copper's National Environmental Policy Act (NEPA) process began in February 2008.

 In March 2008, The Coronado National Forest began their NEPA scoping process for the Environmental Impact Statement.
 Over 11,000 scoping comment submissions were received.
 The Draft EIS for Rosemont contained approximately 400 reports on topics such as air quality, water resources, soils and reclamation, and biological resources.
 The public comment period for Rosemont's draft EIS closed on January 31, 2012.
 The Forest Service Southwestern Regional Office released their Final Environmental Impact Statement (FEIS) and draft Record of Decision (ROD) for the Rosemont Copper Project on December 13, 2013.
 On June 6, 2017, the Coronado National Forest completed their Record of Decision for the Project (ROD).

 Rosemont's permits faced legal hurdles.
 Following his legal examination of the issued permits for the Rosemont Mine, on July 31, 2019, U.S. District Judge James Soto overturned the U.S. Forest Service's 2017 decision approving the mine and its 2013 final environmental impact statement clearing the way for that approval.
-Specifically, he ruled that the mining company can't put its waste rock and mine tailings on Forest Service land even though it has mining claims on it because it has failed to prove the claims are valid.
+Specifically, he ruled that the mining company cannot put its waste rock and mine tailings on Forest Service land even though it has mining claims on it because it has failed to prove the claims are valid.
 The Mining Act of 1872 has long been interpreted to convey the same mineral rights to such lands by the Forest Service and the Bureau of Land Management.

 Following the determination from Judge Soto that Rosemont's attempt to use Forest Service land for waste disposal was invalid, on August 23, 2019, General D. Peter Hemlinger PE, Division Commander, Northwestern Division, US Army Corps of Engineers wrote a letter to Ms. Katherine Ann Arnold, PE, Director of Environment for Hudbay, that rescinded Rosemont's operating permit.
 Gen. Hemlinger wrote:

 "I am writing to inform you that I am suspending your Department of the Army (DA) permit, issued on March 8, 2019, for the Rosemont Copper project (SPL-2008-00816- MB).
 This suspension is effective immediately."

-In May 2022, the Ninth Circuit upheld District Court Judge Soto’s order blocking the proposed mine on grounds of the 1872 Mining Law.
-The Ninth Circuit’s decision was not appealed to the Supreme Court.
+In May 2022, the Ninth Circuit upheld District Court Judge Soto's order blocking the proposed mine on grounds of the 1872 Mining Law.
+The Ninth Circuit's decision was not appealed to the Supreme Court.
 The ruling affects other potential mines in the Ninth Circuit that may seek to dispose of waste on public lands under color of the 1872 Mining Law.
 Hudbay is now seeking partners for a new mine proposal, Copper World, that would be entirely restricted to its privately held property near Helvetia, at least until such time as permission can be obtained for disposal of waste on federal lands.